 The Student Evaluation of Teaching/Instruction survey is a measure of the effectiveness of faculty and their knowledge of subject matter as perceived by the students in their courses.
 All instructors are evaluated on at least one course per each semester.

 Program/Degree Assessment

 Student Learning Outcomes:

-The Student Learning Outcomes are "the knowledge, skills, and characteristics that all students graduating from TMCC will possess."
+The Student Learning Outcomes are "the knowledge, skills, and characteristics that all students graduating from TMCC will possess" (Section 3, p.
+5).
 All outcomes are assessed on an annual basis.

 Program Outcomes: